 Interactive Game for Learning Music Theory

-WiSys is seeking strategic partners interested in production scale-up and market and distribution expansion of this music theory board game and smartphone app.
-Additional opportunities may exist for development of derivative works.
+WiSys is seeking strategic partners interested in additional development, production scale-up, marketing and distribution of this music theory board game and electronic app.
+Opportunities may exist for development of derivative works.

 Stage of Development: